haoyuhu/sentence-tokenization/README.md

 ### WordpieceTokenizer

-This uses a greedy **longest-match-first algorithm** to perform tokenization, simply divide word to sub-tokens based on the given vocabulary.
+This uses a greedy **longest-match-first algorithm** to perform tokenization, simply split word to sub-tokens based on the given vocabulary.

 ```javascript
 const tokenizers = require('./tokenizers');